secretgraph/secretgraph/README.md

 # TODO

+-   move settings export dialog to only settings
+-   PushedArticle
+-   ChannelStore for push input and as foreign data safe
 -   add config security question, a client side password which must be entered to access configs save it in the config itself replace stub